jcbgamboa/Inuktag/README.md

 Download the entire code into a folder called `inuktag` inside `.atom/packages/`.
 The code needs the dictionary containing the morphemes and the corresponding glosses (they are not included here to prevent copyright issues).
-It should be located in `/lib/data/dict.txt`.
+You should put it in `inuktag/lib/data/dict.txt`.

 Now just open Atom and the plugin should be accessible.